Quantifying With Only Positive Training Data: Background

 Positive and Unlabeled Prior Estimation (PUPE) is a task derived from Positive and Unlabeled Learning (PUL).
 The main task of the latter is akin to classification.
 To better explain PUPE, we first briefly introduce PUL.

-In the general case of PUL \citep{elkan2008learning}, we are provided with two samples of data.
+In the general case of PUL \citep{elkan2008}, we are provided with two data samples.
 One of such samples, $L$, contains only positive (and therefore \textbf{l}abeled) observations, whereas the other, $U$, contains \textbf{u}nlabeled observations that can be either positive or negative.
 The objective is to infer the individual labels of the observations in the unlabeled sample.
 Figure~\ref{fig:elkan:before} illustrates the general setting of PUL.

 Observe that the basic description of PUL does not pose explicit restrictions regarding the proportion of the classes in the unlabeled data.
-However, possessing the information of such a statistic make the labelling task an easier problem \citep{elkan2008learning}.
-If the labelling is based on a scorer, for instance, the number of positive observations can be used to set a classification threshold.
+However, possessing such a statistic makes the labelling task an easier problem \citep{elkan2008}.
+If the labelling is based on a scorer, we can use the number of positive observations to set a classification threshold.
 Unfortunately, the number of positive observations in an unlabeled sample is not readily available, although it can be estimated.
 In that sense, Positive and Unlabeled Prior Estimation (PUPE) is a sub-task that has the sole objective of predicting the proportion of the classes, which could eventually support labelling.

 A common assumption across different pieces of work on PUL and PUPE is that the labeled sample is ``selected completely at random'' from the pool of positive examples.
-More specifically, such an assumption states that each positive observation has a constant probability of $\mathfrak{c}$ of being labeled \citep{elkan2008learning}.
+More specifically, such an assumption states that each positive observation has a constant probability of $\mathfrak{c}$ of being labeled \citep{elkan2008}.
 Consider $s$ a function that annotates whether a positive observation is labeled, as follows:

 In such a case, the assumption specifies that